© Unofficial Royalty 2023

 November 23, 955 – Death of Eadred, King of the English in Frome, Somerset, England; initially buried at the Old Minster in Winchester, England, his remains are now in Winchester Cathedral

 Eadred was the son of Edward the Elder, King of the Anglo-Saxons and a grandson of Alfred the Great.
 In 946, Eadred’s elder brother King Edmund I was murdered while celebrating the feast of St. Augustine of Canterbury at a royal hunting lodge in Pucklechurch, north of Bath, England.
 Because Edmund’s two sons were very young, he was succeeded by his 23-year-old brother Eadred.
 Eadred suffered from ill health all his life.
 He had symptoms similar to the symptoms Alfred the Great, his grandfather also had.
 Alfred’s contemporary biographer, the Welsh monk Asser, gave a detailed description of his symptoms and modern doctors suspect that he had Crohn’s disease.
-However, a genetic disease such as porphyria, which Alfred’s descendant King George III may have had, is also a possibility.
+However, a genetic disease such as porphyria, which Alfred’s descendant King George III may have had, is also possible.
 Eadred’s ill health is often given as the reason he never married.
 Towards the end of his life, Eadred’s health deteriorated drastically.
 He had physical difficulties eating and suffered from some kind of physical disability, possibly paralysis.
 He delegated most of his royal powers to Dunstan, Abbot of Glastonbury and other counselors.
 Eadred died at the age of 32.

 Unofficial Royalty: Eadred, King of the English